JFerrix/Panta-Rhei-Hristov/README.md

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
 We've got a [list of issues](https://github.com/Floof-Station/Panta-Rhei/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

-Make sure to read [CONTRIBUTING.md](/CONTRIBUTING.md) if you are new to Delta-V!
+Make sure to read [CONTRIBUTING.md](/CONTRIBUTING.md) if you are new to Panta Rhei!

 ## Building